isakaii/navao/README.md

-# 🧠 Navao - AI-Powered Context for ChatGPT
+# Navao - AI-Powered Prompt Engineering

-Navao is a Chrome extension that lets you save highlighted text from any webpage and automatically enhance your ChatGPT prompts with that context using AI optimization.
+**Become an Expert Prompt Engineer**

+Navao automatically optimizes your prompts with relevant context and tailors them for any AI model.
+Transform your browser into a prompt engineering powerhouse.

-## ✨ Features
+## Features

-- **💾 Save Text Anywhere**: Right-click on highlighted text to save it to Navao
+- **Save Context Anywhere**: Right-click on highlighted text to save it to Navao
-- **🧠 AI-Powered Optimization**: Click "Optimize" button in ChatGPT to enhance prompts with saved context
+- **AI-Powered Optimization**: Click "Optimize" button in ChatGPT to enhance prompts with saved context
-- **📱 Simple Management**: View, delete, and manage saved text snippets through a clean popup interface
+- **Simple Management**: View, delete, and manage saved text snippets through a clean popup interface
-- **🤖 Gemini Integration**: Uses Google's Gemini AI to apply prompt engineering best practices
+- **Advanced Prompt Engineering**: Uses Google's Gemini AI to apply expert prompt engineering techniques
-- **🔒 Local Storage**: All data stays on your device
+- **Local Storage**: All data stays on your device

-## 🚀 How It Works
+## How It Works

-1. **Save Context**: Highlight any text on the web → Right-click → "💾 Save to Navao"
+1. **Save Context**: Highlight any text on the web, right-click, and select "Save to Navao"
 2. **Go to ChatGPT**: Visit chat.openai.com or chatgpt.com
 3. **Type Your Prompt**: Start writing your message
 4. **Optimize**: Click the "Optimize" button (with Navao logo) that appears
 5. **Get Enhanced Results**: Your prompt is automatically optimized with relevant context

-## 📥 Installation
+## Installation

 ### Method 1: Load Unpacked (Developer Mode)